ThomasCorcoral/ThomasCorcoral/README.md

 ### Hi there 👋

 Let me introduce myself.
-My name is Thomas and I'm currently studying IT in Paris.
-Msc 2 in AI @ Sorbonne University
+My name is Thomas and I'm currently an AI and Data consultant @ onepoint.

 Check my <a href="https://www.linkedin.com/in/thomas-corcoral/">LinkedIn</a> for more informations about me